 Minn.
 Stat.
 PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference 3.
-Are the notes payable in not more than ten years?
-3. Are the notes payable in not more than ten years?
-Not e exception: If notes were issued for projects to eliminate R-22 (refrigerant in ice king systems in existing public facilities) as defined in Minn.
-Stat. § 240A.09 para agraph (b) clause (2), then they must be payable in no more than 20 years.
+Are the notes payable in not more than 20 years?
+Note exception: If notes were issued for projects to eliminate R-22 (refrigerant in ice making systems in existing public facilities) as defined in Minn.
+Stat. § 240A.09 paragraph (b) clause (2), then they must be payable in no more than 20 years.
 4. Does the total principal amount of the notes issued in a fiscal year not exceed 0.03 percent of the estimated market value of the taxable property in the city?
 5. Has a tax levy been made for the payment of the principal and interest on the notes in accordance with Minn.
-Stat. § 475.61, as in the case of bonds? , 6.
-Were the notes approved by an affirmative vote of two-thirds of the city council?
-0.410.061 T. A. 3 WANTEGRATION CERTIFICATES (See 1.1.
-1.2.
-1.1.
-1.2.
-1.1. § 412.261 C. 1A.
-X ANTICIPATION CERTIFICATES: (Statutes relating to statutory cities only) 1.
+Stat. § 475.61, as in the case of bonds?
+6. Were the notes approved by an affirmative vote of two-thirds of the city council? § 412.261 C. TAX ANTICIPATION CERTIFICATES: (Statutes relating to statutory cities only) 1.
 Does the total of all certificates issued against any fund for any year with interest thereon until maturity, together with all orders outstanding against the fund, not exceed the total current taxes for the fund uncollected at the time of issue plus the cash on hand in the fund?
 2. If certificates have been issued against the anticipated tax levy for any fund, have unpaid orders outstanding against the fund been redeemed from the proceeds of the certificates?
 3. Are the certificates negotiable, payable to the order of the payee, and do they have a definite due date?
 4. Are the certificates due and payable no later than the first day of April of the year following the year of issuance?
-5. Were the certificates sold for not less than par and accrued interest? ٦. were the certificates sold for not less than par and accrued interest: 6.
-Do the certificates bear interest not to exceed seven percent?
-7. Does each certificate state upon its face the fund for which the proceeds of the certificate shall be used, the total amount of the certificates issued against the fund, and the total amount embraced in the tax levy for that fund?
-8. Are the proceeds of the taxes assessed on account of the fund against which the ٧. certificates are issued and the full faith and credit of the city irrevocably pledged for the redemption of the certificates in the order of issuance against the fund? § 412.271, D. OR DERS NOT PAID FOR WANT OF FUNDS: (For statutory cities) subd.
-3 1.
-For statutory cities, are orders marked "not paid for want of funds" being paid by the treasurer in the order of their presentation?
-1 - · r ĺ
+5. Were the certificates sold for not less than par and accrued interest?
+6. Do the certificates bear interest not to exceed seven percent?
+Does each certificate state upon its face the fund for which the proceeds of the certificate shall be used, the total amount of the certificates issued against the fund, and the total amount embraced in the tax levy for that fund?
+8. Are the proceeds of the taxes assessed on account of the fund against which the certificates are issued and the full faith and credit of the city irrevocably pledged for the redemption of the certificates in the order of issuance against the fund? § 412.271, subd.
+3 D. ORDERS NOT PAID FOR WANT OF FUNDS: (For statutory cities) For statutory cities, are orders marked "not paid for want of funds" being paid by the treasurer in the order of their presentation?